 Oklahoma City's Native American Cultural Event

-The 29th Annual Red Earth Native American Cultural Festival is scheduled June 5-7, 2015 at the Cox Convention Center in downtown Oklahoma City.
+The 30th Annual Red Earth Native American Cultural Festival is scheduled June 10-12, 2016 at the Cox Convention Center in downtown Oklahoma City.
 The award winning festival features American Indian artists and dancers from through North America who celebrate the richness and diversity of their heritage with the world.
-This June Oklahoma City will be the center of Native American art and culture in America.
+During the Red Earth Festival Oklahoma City is the center of Native American art and culture in America.

 Through the years, Red Earth has matured into one of the most respected visual and performing arts event of its type – setting the standard for many of today’s Indian art shows held throughout the nation.
 At Red Earth, guests can sample the work of some of the nation’s most celebrated artists, with opportunities to purchase contemporary and traditional examples of beadwork, basketry, jewelry, pottery, sculpture, paintings, graphics and cultural attire during the juried art show and market.